Source code for gcsfs.core

 from .inventory_report import InventoryReport

-from .retry import retry_request, validate_response
+from .retry import errs, retry_request, validate_response

 logger = logging.getLogger("gcsfs")